 In 2023, the global generic drugs market was valued at USD 3,20,307.22 million, and it is expected to reach USD 4,82,674.36 million by 2028, with a growth rate of 7.13% during the forecast period of 2023–2028.

-Branded drug manufacturers spend money on research and development and ads for their new products, and they were granted a monopoly for a set period.
-However, generic drug manufacturers may apply to the FDA for permission to produce generic drugs when a patent expires.
+Generic drugs first appeared in 1984, when the Hatch-Waxman Act encouraged the manufacture of generic drugs and developed system regulation.
+In contrast to branded products, generic drugs have the same API pharmacokinetic and pharmacodynamic properties.
+It is also bioequivalent to currently available branded drugs but differs in fillers, preservatives, form, packaging, and flavor.
+Branded drug manufacturers spend money on research and development and ads for their new products, and they are granted a monopoly for a set period.
+However, when a patent expires, manufacturers may ask the FDA for permission to produce generic drugs.
 Consequently, generic medications are less expensive than marketed drugs, and almost 80% of prescription drugs are generic.
 Metformin, metoprolol, amphetamine salt combo, acyclovir, bupropion HCL tablet, cholestyramine, ibuprofen tablet, letrozole, and verapamil are some examples of generic drugs.

 Stringent regulations limit the expansion of the generic drugs market.